chrislohmeier/worldbuilding-wiki/Nyah.md

   - in-development
 ---
 ## Summary
-Nyah is a toothpick biting Gnome thief.
-A part-time resident of [[Ferontown]], Nyah has an affinity for his fellow gnomes.
+Nyah is a non-binary toothpick biting Gnome thief.
+A part-time resident of [[Ferontown]], Nyah has an affinity for their fellow gnomes.